sodigs/Does-Defense-win-NFL-games/README.md

 Based off of the ten years of data I found:

-If you finished in the bottom 1% of defense that year in the league, you had a predicted win percentage of 31.6%.
+-If you finished in the bottom 1% of defense that year in the league, you had a predicted win percentage of 31.6%.

-Bottom 25%, expected win percentage of 34.4%.
+-Bottom 25%, expected win percentage of 34.4%.

-Middle 50%, expected win percentage of 49%.
+-Middle 50%, expected win percentage of 49%.

-Top 25%, expected win percentage of 56.7%.
+-Top 25%, expected win percentage of 56.7%.

-Top 1%, expected win percentage of 74.4%
+-Top 1%, expected win percentage of 74.4%

 Heat Map for the correlation across data from 2010 to 2019: